Firefighters get some help from cooler temperatures after California's largest wildfire explodes

 The fire stood at 480 square miles (1,243 square kilometers) on Friday night and was moving north and east after igniting Wednesday when authorities said a man pushed a burning car into a gully in Chico and then calmly blended in with others fleeing the scene.

+“Today we’ve got almost three times the personnel we had yesterday morning,” he said.
+“We still don’t have enough.”

+He advised his crews to be aggressive, safe and take advantage of what likely are the best conditions they will experience in coming days.

-Communities elsewhere in the U.S. West and Canada also were under siege Saturday from a fast-moving blaze sparked by lightning that sent people fleeing on fire-ringed roads in rural Idaho to a new blaze that was causing evacuations in eastern Washington.
+Communities elsewhere in the U.S. West and Canada also were under siege Saturday from fast-moving flames.

-In eastern Oregon, a pilot was found dead in a small air tanker plane that crashed while fighting one of the many wildfires spreading across several Western states.

 More than 110 active fires covering 2,800 square miles (7,250 square kilometers) were burning in the U.S. on Friday, according to the National Interagency Fire Center.
 Some were caused by the weather, with climate change increasing the frequency of lightning strikes as the region endures record heat and bone-dry conditions.